 Funds with Deficiencies - From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 The Diocese has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
+The Diocese had endowments as of June 30, 2023 that were underwater by \$6,132.
+These endowments had a fair value of \$96,625 and an associated corpus maintenance requirement of \$102,757 as of June 30, 2023.
 The Diocese had endowments as of June 30, 2022 that were underwater by \$24,982.
 These endowments had a fair value of \$802,549 and an associated corpus maintenance requirement of \$827,531 as of June 30, 2022.
-The Diocese had no endowments that were underwater as of June 30, 2021.